undergroundbiscuitclub/hacksocket/README.md

 `hacksock.exe [attackers IP] [port]`

+Use `ls` to see all websocket connections.

+use `[id]:[Command]` to run commands i.e. if only one connection then `1:dir` will run dir on the first connection listed in `ls`.

 # Bugs:

 - Code was written in a field therefore full of bugs
-- The server accepts multiple connections however there is no way to switch at present.
-Functionality coming soon.
+- The server accepts multiple connections however functionality is hit and miss :P
 - Feel free to use and improve. #fixmycode

 # Branches: